Jaganpro/My-Tango-Journal/README.md

 ### Basic Tango Execution Pattern

 * Sending the Partner first (Initiation)
-* Waiting for the Partner to do the movement
+* Waiting for the Partner to execute the movement
 * Step with the Partner (End the movement exactly at the same time with the Partner)

-From the outside, this execution looks like exactly we go together, but we are always leading the partner little bit first.
+From outside, this execution looks exactly like we do together, but we are always leading the partner first, before we step in tango.

 ### Body Levels

 * Neutral Position
 * Downward Position (Little bit lowered or relaxation in the knees)
 * Upward Position - ONLY APPLIES TO WOMEN.
-Here the man can suspending the women upw.
-He won't be suspending himself during that time.
+Here the man can suspending the women upwards.
+He won't be suspending himself when suspending women.

 ### Change of Weight of the Body